 If you’ve found YOURSELF in the middle of a man’s “Pre-Attachment Freak Out” and need immediate reassurance, I highly recommend that you download my e-book “Dating Without Drama ” and flip straight to Chapter 12.

-There, I’ll talk you through his confusing behavior, teach you how to read his signals, and give you an action plan for handling this difficult time.
+There, I’ll talk you through his confusing behaviour, teach you how to read his signals, and give you an action plan for handling this difficult time.

 And even if you’re NOT in a relationship, Dating Without Drama is for you!
 It contains the secret formula for meeting, attracting, and achieving dating success with men.